Shushanik likes trying different DIY products and sharing the best of her findings with her readers.

 7. Olive Oil

 Not only olive oil is the best cleaner even for the most expensive furniture, but it is also a very economical one—you will need just a couple of drops for cleaning.
-Oil refreshes and polishes wooden surfaces and replaces polish and wooden surfaces cleaners.
+Oil refreshes and polishes wooden surfaces and replaces polish and wooden surface cleaners.

 - Refreshing outdoor furniture: Wipe balcony or patio furniture with oil from time to time, to prevent it from drying.